jzw2/rust-capr/docs/main.typ

 Hfst itself is used as tool for morphological analysis.
 This was described using the xerox tools described in  #cite(<beesley2003finite>, form: "prose") using the
 = Infastructure

+== CAPR

+This project was initially inspired by #cite(<capr>, form: "prose"), in which the CAPR system was described.
+It provides an innovative approach to using FSTs to model historical linguistics.

+#cite(<capr>, form: "prose") was to create a architecture that ultimately a useful tool for the linguist.
+The linguist has data and theorizes that some group of languages are related.
+The linguist then has to come up with protoforms and sound laws that would fit the data.
+The tool does not come up with theories, rather the linguist comes up with the idea, and the system tests to what extent the theory holds.

+Unlike other approaches, the CAPR system allows a system closer to the traditional pen and paper process by developing a theory incrementally: initial hypothesis may be incorrect, but will be gradually refined.

+More concretely, the system is a web application where the linguist provides the set of data cognates.
+The linguist then provides the the sound laws by inputting a the sound laws in the form of transducers.
+The sound laws need to specify which languages the laws to apply to, since CAPR requires that there be at least two descendant languages when constructing proto forms.
+The sound laws get fed into a backend server that turns the HFST rules and turns them into transducers.
+The backend then looks at each cognate set and performs the backward transduction according to the sound laws for the respective language.
+The backward transduction creates potentially multiple protowords.
+If the protowrod appears in multiple reverse transductions for different descendant languages, then this shows that the sound laws are valid for word, and the words is displayed to the linguist.

+There are some areas which in which the original CAPR seemed to be lacking.

+The first is simply installation.
+The original repository had a docker container.
+This did simplify installation somewhat, but the either the code was buggy, or I installed something wrong, or I didn't do some configuration or whatever.
+I don't really know something someting it like kind of just didn't work.
+The averae linguist is potentially not that technlogoically literate and also doesn't reall yhave that mu.
+Compare to like other transducers that I have to cite.

+Another potential inconvenience is the the dependence on HFST.
+Though it is not necessarily bad, I think there some things that could be done better.
+For instance it forces a server client architctue, meaning the linguist is forced to install something, or the have to rent out a server that transduces the thing for everyone or they have to like the things blah blah you know you just want liek a simple web page that does everytig locally.
+You got a no click install just go to a webpage and bam you are there.

+You also have to learn HFST, which I guess its not bad, but i does require some getting used to.
+The concatenation must still be done manually and the it's also just like you hvae to type in code and whatever.
+It would be nicer if there was somehting more visual and like you doesn't work as bad.

+== Project Desciption

 The project is made using rustfst @rustfst, which is a rust language port of the C++ library @openfst.

 The project tries to provide a similar function to hfst @hfst.